James B. McNamara: Trial

 Clarence Darrow (here in 1913) defended James F. McNamara and his brother on behalf of the AFL.

 The American Federation of Labor (AKA the A.F. of L. or AFL) organized a defense committee.
 Clarence Darrow, supported by Joseph Scott and Job Harriman, defended the McNamaras on behalf of the AFL.
 The AFL claimed that the McNamara brothers were innocent and that Gray Otis, owner of the Los Angeles Times, was responsible for the explosion.

 The trial ran in October–November 1911.
 Burns built a case against the McNamara brothers by extracting a confession from McManigal.
 McManigal cooperated with prosecutors in exchange for a much-reduced sentence.
-On December 1, 1911, Darrow had both men plead guilty, for which older brother JJ received a less severe, 15-year sentence, while McNamara received a life in jail sentence.
+On December 1, 1911, Darrow had both men plead guilty, for which older brother JJ received a less severe, 15-year sentence, while McNamara received a life in prison sentence.

 However, McManigal implicated other IW executives, which led to 38 indictments and greatly undermined the IW.

 McNamara served his sentence in the San Quentin Prison.

 Communist front organizations campaigned for McNamara's pardon or release or had his support, like the All-California Conference for Defense of Civil Rights and Aid to Labor's Prisoners and the Petition to Grant Pardons to McNamara and Smith.